How to Snorkel Underwater and Have the Best Experience Possible!

 snorkel underwater

 The first tip for learning to snorkel underwater is purchasing or renting the best snorkel equipment.
-The best snorkel equipment does not have to be expensive, but it does have to fit correctly.
+The right gear will ensure comfort, safety, and better visibility underwater.

 Snorkel Mask